annshinewu/Fundamentals-of-Python/chapter4.md

 key: c61d77322e
 ```
 After defining a function, it must be called to be implemented.
-In the previous excercise, we created a function named "hello_world" and call the function in the last statement, hello_world() of the code.
+In the previous excercise, we created a function named `hello_world` and call the function in the last statement,`hello_world()`.
-Using this statement, we tell the program to look for the function name hello_world and exexute it
+Using this statement, we tell the program to look for the function name `hello_world` and exexute it
-Now, you will learn how to do it.

 `@instructions`
 - Create a function named Sum that prints the answer of 1+1.
 - Call the function

 `@hint`
-To call the function, use the name of the function follow by a parentheses, (), just like the previous excercise where we use "hello_world()".
+To call the function, use the name of the function follow by a parentheses, (), just like the previous excercise where we use `hello_world()`.

 `@sample_code`
 ```{python}